 Without the right vision, sustainability plan or exit strategy, the impact of programmes and interventions will be limited in the long term.
-By gathering momentum around the initiative's five areas of work (legislation, institution strengthening, prevention, service capacity, and stronger data) it is more likely activities will outlast the Spotlight Initiative.
+By gathering momentum around the initiative's six areas of work (legislation, institution strengthening, prevention, service capacity, stronger data and women's movement) it is more likely activities will outlast the Spotlight Initiative.
 Designing context-specific interventions replete with flexible visions, sustainability plans and exit strategies will ensure sustainability.
 This requires putting into place explicit and clear measures that safeguard continuity of the VAWG/harmful practices response.